 Hiking Sock Heights

 The height of your footwear dictates the minimum sock height you’ll wear.
-I recommend that socks for hiking come up at least as high as the top of your boot or shoe, if not higher, so you have full coverage between your ankle/leg and the boot to reduce hot spots from friction.
+I recommend you choose hiking socks that come up at least as high as the top of your boot or shoe, if not higher, so you have full coverage between your ankle/leg and the boot to reduce hot spots from friction.

 Even when wearing low shoes though, I personally like higher socks to cover my ankles and lower legs to protect from debris, rocks, pokey-sticks, bugs, and snakes (just kidding!
 Legally I must tell you not to rely on Darn Tough socks to protect against snake bites).

 I also often wear gaiters and like the sock between the gaiter and my ankle.
 Some hikers want the minimum amount of sock possible while still high-enough to cover the foot and ankle from their shoe or boot.
 That’s cool too.

 Darn Tough Hiking socks come in 5 heights: No Show, Quarter, Micro Crew, Boot, and Over-the-Calf.